Emir Assaf Mosque: History

+The site chosen to build the mosque was on the site of the former Byzantine Church of the Holy Savior.

-This mosque was inaugurated by Emir Mansur Assaf in 1597, on the former Serail Square that hosted Emir Fakhreddine’s palace and celebrated gardens.
+This mosque was inaugurated by Emir Mansur Assaf in 1597, on the former Serail Square.
 The Old Serail and the bath complex were replaced by Souk Sursock in the 1880s, while the Bab al-Saraya gate was removed in 1915 to make way for the new Foch-Allenby commercial district.
-In 1934, the mosque’s ablution rooms were built on the west side, in alignment with the street leading to Etoile Square.
+In 1934, the mosque’s ablution rooms were built on the west side, in alignment with the street leading to Nejmeh Square.
 Post-war restoration of the mid-1990s lead to the renovation of the original western façade of the mosque.

 Architecture

-The square shape of the mosque, its five-cupola roof, the ablaq decoration of the entrance and the fine muqarnass detailing of the windows are characteristic of Lebanese style.
-Gray granite Roman columns support the central dome in the mosque's prayer hall.
-There was a bath complex located opposite the mosque, and the city gate known as Bab al-Saraya.
+The square shape of the mosque, its five-cupola roof, the ablaq decoration of the entrance and the muqarnas detailing of the windows are characteristic of Lebanese style.